bmacnaughton/custom-debug/README.md

 # custom-debug

-A thin wrapper on the debug logging package.
+A thin wrapper on the debug logging package that allows debugging to appear customized for your package.

 # Motivation